The Council at Jerusalem

 James’ quotation matches Amos 9:11-12 LXX with material in verse 18 from Isaiah 45:21.
 The TaNaKh clearly predicted the salvation of the Gentiles.
 But the complete fulfillment of Amos’ prophecy will take place when the King David’s Kingdom is restored (see the commentary on Revelation Fi – The Government of the Messianic Kingdom).
 Meanwhile, this was a beginning.

 The Decision: Therefore, I judge not to trouble those from among the Gentiles who are turning to God by faith alone– but to write to them to abstain from four things that would not cause Jews to be offended.
+These four things are a summary of what the Jews call the Noachide laws, or the seven laws of Noah.
 And if they didn’t participate in these offensive practices, they would be accepted as believers in the God of Abraham, Isaac and Jacob.

 First, they would not eat things that were sacrificed to idols (15:29), especially meat.
 This was forbidden under the Torah (Exodus 34:15), but permitted under grace (First Cor 8:1, 4, 7, 10 and 10:19).
 What this shows is that these four abstentions were not absolute law.
 Paul himself allowed for believers to eat meat sacrificed to idols because just because someone does that (who are just pieces of wood anyway), it doesn’t mean they are worshiping idols.339

 Secondly, they were to abstain from any form of sexual immorality.
 In the first-century pagan world (as, unfortunately, in the twenty-first century Western world), sexual unions outside of marriage were no big deal, along with homosexual behavior, temple prostitution and other improper practices.
 In Judaism, on the other hand, these were abominations (Leviticus 18:6-18) and would definitely be offensive.340